Saving Grace (2000 film): Plot

 Soon after the funeral of her husband (who died 'suspiciously' – he 'jumped' out of a plane without a parachute), Cornish housewife Grace Trevethyn discovers that she has been left with his massive debts.
 Unless she can raise a large amount of money, she will lose both her home and all of her possessions.
 Her loyal gardener Matthew offers to continue working without pay if she were to care for his dying cannabis plants, so Grace agrees.
 The plants flourish under her care so, talking with Matthew she realises they could grow and produce lots of cannabis in a short time.

 With no other options and a creditor calling her home, Grace agrees to transform her greenhouse for the project.
 Matthew's girlfriend Nicky disapproves of the plan, particularly as she has recently learned from the town doctor and friend Martin Bamford that she is pregnant.
 While the plants are growing Grace meets her dead husband's mistress, Honey, but sends her away after realizing that her husband was more sexual with Honey than with her.
 As she's never tried it, Grace asks Matthew to smoke cannabis with her.
 They sit on the edge of the sea and share a spliff.

 Grace eventually learns that Nicky is pregnant and decides to seek out a buyer on her own to protect Matthew.
 When this proves to be more difficult than she expected, she has Honey introduce her to a drug dealer, Vince, only for him to lack the capital to purchase such a large crop.
-He introduces her to French businessman Jacques Chevalier, who Grace manages to impress with her knowledge of fly fishing and French.
+He introduces her to French businessman Jacques Chevalier, whom Grace manages to impress with her knowledge of fly fishing and French.
 After initial disruptions, Chevalier and Grace negotiate a deal for the cannabis, and Grace, Vince, and Dr Bamford (who, with Matthew, had followed Grace to London) head back home; Chevalier secretly instructs his bodyguard to take Vince and follow them to Grace's home.